OpenTechSchool/python-flask/core/hello-world.md

 	def hello_world():
 		return 'Hello World!'

-The `@` is new, it's called a _decorator_ and it used to give meaning to function definitions.
-In this case it says that the website should _route_ requests from the browser for `/` to this function.
+The `@` is new, it's called a _decorator_ and it used to cleverly modify the function below it.
+Flask lets you use its `app.route` decorator to let it know that this function should respond when you ask for the page at `/` (the home page).

 The function itself returns the string "Hello World!".
 This will be sent to the web browser.